alberti42/tmux-fzf-links-to-be-deleted/README.md

 run-shell "~/.local/share/tmux-fzf-links/fzf-links.tmux"
 ```

+Comment out the options you find useful and replace the placeholders with appropriate paths and commands for your environment.

 ### Notes

 1. **`@fzf-links-editor-open-cmd`**: This option specifies the command for opening the editor.
 In the command, the placeholders `%file` and `%line` are automatically replaced with the fully-resolved file path and the line number, respectively.
 Note that in general editors have  different syntax to specify how to open a file at a given line.